Cdk29/Cassava/trying-resnext-with-r-and-fastai.md

 Indeed, here we install a lot of things from internet.
 But a model trained here can be load in a python kernel, so there is no big problem about it, exept for using a Python kernel for the submission.

-I found the wrapper quite tidious or frustrating to use sometimes, reproducing perfectly the original user’s experience of fastai.
-So it is quite a good job in that regards.

 ``` r
 # This R environment comes with many helpful analytics packages installed